Frank Stronach: Politics

-Canadian politics

-Stronach was a candidate of the Liberal Party of Canada in the 1988 federal election for the riding of York—Simcoe, but was defeated by the Progressive Conservative John Cole.
-Magna International has also been noted for its connections to the Ontario PC Party and the Ontario Liberal Party.

-These connections were most famously exhibited when Progressive Conservative Premier Ernie Eves and Finance Minister Janet Ecker delivered the 2003 Ontario budget from a Magna plant.
-This led to accusations that the government was violating centuries of parliamentary tradition, and is generally believed to have had a negative impact on the Progressive Conservatives in the next provincial election.

-Austrian politics
+In the 1988 Canadian federal election, Stronach was the Liberal candidate in York—Simcoe, receiving 35% of the vote to place second to Progressive Conservative winner John E. Cole.

 In 2011, Stronach entered Austrian politics, proposing the establishment of a new political party: a "Citizens' Alliance" advocating tax, health, and education reform.
 In November 2011, he called for an 'intellectual revolution' in Austria, suggesting that he would be willing to fund a student-led political party.

 Stronach's plans to form a new party gained prominence in 2012.
 He called for a flat tax of 20%, a reduction in bureaucracy by 10% over five years, and a balanced budget.
-Stronach argued that Austria should stay in the EU, but that the euro being a 'monstrosity'.
+Stronach argued that Austria should stay in the EU, but that the euro was a 'monstrosity'.

 His programme was compared to the Alliance for the Future of Austria (BZÖ); Stronach had admired the BZÖ's leader Josef Bucher as the only politician in Austria that represented economic liberalism.
 This led to suggestions that Stronach would take over the BZÖ ahead of the 2013 elections so as to give his movement seats in Parliament.

 The new party, called Team Stronach, was launched in September 2012.
 Four MPs – Gerhard Köfer of the Social Democratic Party, Elisabeth Kaufmann-Bruckberger of the BZÖ and independents Robert Lugar and Erich Tadler agreed to join the party.
 The endorsement of at least three members of the National Council was required for a party to compete in general elections (alternatively, a quorum of 2,600 signatures in support of the party's candidacy have to be collected).

-Stronach campaigned for the party, but did not lead it.
-It took part in the 2013 national election and won 11 seats.
-Stronach got one seat and therefore became a member of the Austrian parliament, but by 2014 he had passed his seat on.
-The party dissolved in 2017, before the next election.